dev-dafi/clima/README.md

 This is the finished project, from the Udemy course Complete iOS App Development Bootcamp.

 ## Important
-In order for your code to work, you have to create a Constant.swift file, where you have to place your apiKey.
+In order for your code to work, you have to create a Constant.swift file (Clima folder), where you have to place your apiKey.
 Example:

 ``` let apiKey = "INSERT YOUR API KEY HERE" ```